Something I’ve been thinking about and researching more lately is sustainable investing (learn more here).

 So, I’ve decided to dive deeper into it and share with you what I find.

-How investors can drive change through which companies they invest in and how.
+How investors can drive change through which companies they invest in and how, which was the focus of Understanding Sustainable Investing.

 The strategy behind the change theories.